UCMJ ARTICLE 120

 5. What are the maximum penalties for Article 120 offenses?

-Rape can result in life imprisonment, dishonorable discharge, and total forfeitures.
-Sexual assault carries up to 30 years, aggravated sexual contact up to 20 years, and abusive sexual contact up to 7 years.
-All can trigger mandatory sex offender registration under DoD and SORNA requirements.
+Rape can result in life imprisonment, mandatory dishonorable discharge, and total forfeitures.
+Sexual assault carries up to 30 years and mandatory dishonorable discharge.
+Aggravated sexual contact carries up to 20 years with discretionary discharge, and abusive sexual contact up to 7 years with discretionary discharge.
+All convictions can trigger mandatory sex offender registration under DoD and SORNA requirements.

 6. What collateral consequences come with a conviction?

-In addition to confinement and discharge, convicted service members lose military pay, retirement, and veterans’ benefits.
-Many offenses require sex offender registration that follows them into civilian life.
+In addition to confinement and discharge, convicted service members lose military pay, retirement, and veterans' benefits.
+Most Article 120 offenses require sex offender registration under DoD Instruction 1325.07, which mandates reporting to SORNA registration jurisdictions where offenders reside after service.
 The stigma and restrictions tied to registration often last longer than confinement.

 7. What is pretrial confinement, and when is it used?

-Pretrial confinement allows the military to hold a service member before trial if they are considered a flight risk or a danger.
-It can be ordered even before charges are formally preferred, based on probable cause.
-Defense counsel can petition for review to challenge and potentially reverse confinement.
+Pretrial confinement allows the military to hold a service member before trial if they are considered a flight risk, a danger to others, or likely to obstruct justice.
+It can be ordered based on probable cause.
+Under R.C.M.
+305, a neutral officer must review probable cause for pretrial confinement within 48 hours.
+Within 7 days, a more comprehensive review determines whether confinement should continue.
+Defense counsel can petition for release at any stage if the government fails to meet the required standards.

 8. What happens if my case is overcharged as sexual assault instead of sexual contact?